rapidez/customer-pricing/README.md

 - The `customerPrice(int $customerId, int $quantity = 1)` function which returns a customer price at the given tier, or null when none is found.
 - The `customerTierPrices(int $customerId)` function which returns all of the tier prices for a given customer (if any).

-This package also adds a simple frontend implementation that can be used by adding the `customer-price` component onto your page:
+This package also adds a simple frontend implementation that can be used by adding the `customer-price` component onto your page.
+For example:

 ```blade
 <customer-price